oravirt/ansible-oracle/README.md

 - Generates a shellscript that uses asmca to create the diskgroups.

 <b>oraswdb-install:</b>
 This role will install the oracle database server(s).
-If there will be more than one database running it will get its own ORACLE_HOME.
+It is possible to run more than 1 database from each home.
 It performs both Single Instance/RAC installations.
 - Creates a .profile_databasename
 - Creates directory structures
 - Transfers installfiles to server(s)